 The Carolina Country Music Festival, a 3-day beachfront concert featuring acts like Lady Antebellum, Eric…

 Money is on everyone’s mind, especially when you’re on vacation.
 With a little research you can hit up some Myrtle Beach eateries on the cheap!
 Here’s a list of Grand Strand restaurants…

 Read more »

 The Best of Myrtle Beach

-Get to know The Grand Strand: Myrtle Beach & Beyond
+The Grand Strand: Get to know The Myrtle Beach Area

 Collectively known as the Grand Strand, the Myrtle Beach area stretches 60 miles along the North Carolina and South Carolina coast, running from just over the state line in Calabash, N.C., all the way down to historic Georgetown, S.C.